 Multiple signatures may be present in multiple instances of the SignatureObject component or within signature containers (e.g. XMLDSig documents or CMS files).
 So even with just one SignatureObject component present multiple signatures need to be processed.

-Only certain optional inputs and outputs are allowed when performing multi-signature verification.
-See section 6.3 General processing for details.

 Sub process ‘augment Signature’